 Objective: Improve data disaster recovery process

-Key result 1: Rise number of data centers in Eastern region from 2 to 4
+Key result 1: Increase the number of data centers in Eastern region from 2 to 4

 Key result 2: Decrease the data backup time from 60 to 30 minutes

-Key result 3: Increase the number of disaster recovery sites from 3 to 7
+Key result 3: Increase the number of disaster recovery sites from 3 to 7.

-Earned-value-analysis to measure project performance
+Earned Value Analysis to Measure Project Performance

 The ongoing evaluation of projects is an important instrument in IT performance measurement.
-The earned-value-analysis is used for measuring multiple projects (Gadatsch, 2020).
-Project leads are often confronted with questions regarding the progress and benefit of a certain IT project, for example, whether the project is still in scope, time and budget.
-Often there are no suitable answers to these questions because basic data is missing.
-A comparison of the actual costs of a project with the planned cost leads to incorrect results because there is usually no proportionality of the passage of time and the cost development.
-The earned-value-analysis determines target costs (theoretically achievable cost value and thus the project value) to avoid this problem, and compares it with the actual costs.
+Earned value analysis (EVA) is used for measuring multiple projects (Gadatsch, 2020).
+Project leads are often confronted with questions regarding the progress and benefit of a certain IT project, for example, whether the project is still in scope, time, and budget.
+Often there are no suitable answers to these questions because basic data are missing.
+A comparison of the actual costs of a project against the planned cost leads to incorrect results because there is usually no proportionality of the passage of time and the cost development.
+EVA determines target costs (the theoretically achievable cost value and, thus, the project value) to avoid this problem and compares them with the actual costs.
 Thus, the analysis measures the project performance based on the originally planned costs.
-The earned-value-analysis as instrument for IT project controlling answers the following exemplary questions (Gadatsch, 2020, p.
+EVA as an instrument for IT project control answers the following example questions (Gadatsch, 2020, p.
 81):

 How high are the actual costs?

-How high will the costs be if the course goes according to plan (target costs)?
+How high will the costs be if the project goes according to plan (target costs)?

-Is the project running economically (actual-target)?
+Is the project running economically (actual vs. target)?

 Is the planned service provided (target plan)?

-The advantages of the method are that it offers the possibility to build an early warning system, and that key metrics enable a quick information of supervisory bodies (for example, project steering committee).
-However, the earned-value-analysis can only be used if a complete and detailed project planning is available.
+The advantages of EVA are that it offers the possibility to build an early warning system and that key metrics are readily available for supervising bodies (for example, the project steering committee).
+However, EVA can only be used if a complete and detailed project plan is available.

-Earned-value-analysis example (Gadatsch, 2020, p.
+Earned value analysis example (Gadatsch, 2020, p.
 82 ff.):

-An insurance company is planning to introduce an online claims processing system to speed up claims processing.
-An external software company took over the project.
-A total of five work packages (WP) are planned for the system to develop:
+An insurance company is planning to introduce an online claims processing system to speed up the process.
+An external software company has taken over the project.
+A total of five work packages (WP) are planned to be developed for the system:

 WP1: Preparation of a preliminary study (1 month, € 20,000)